Kingxukai/linux/Documentation/trace/eprobetrace.rst

 Eprobes may attach to dynamic events as well as to normal events.
 It may attach to a kprobe event, a synthetic event or a fprobe event.
-This is useful if the type of a field needs to be changed.
+This is useful if the woke type of a field needs to be changed.
 See Example 2 below.

 Usage examples
 ==============